Content

 A saddled flying creature, at least three bolas, poisonous flowers, clubs or bludgeons, a bow or crossbow (with tranq arrows, or else you will kill it), a lot of meat (like, 20-40, only to tame eat, you probably will want more as he will get hungry after tamed), or at least 4-7 Prime Meat, and narcotic tranquilizers are all necessary.

-The original Tupi Warfare Group from Brazil and Bolivia, which consists of Tupi people from their own group from Brazil with some Germans and Japanese blended groups, uses the Tupandactylus as their insignia on their banners.
+The original Tupi Warfare Group from Brazil and Bolivia, which consists of Tupi people with some Germans and Japanese blended groups in Berbania and Reinachos planets.
+These are from Brazil, uses the Tupandactylus as their insignia on their banners.
 The banner of the Tupi Warfare Group differs significantly from the typical Roman legion banner designs.

 Coming soon